GoMarks Help

 Simple shortcuts | Smart shortcuts | Smarter shortcuts | Reserved action keywords

-GoMarks let's you create shortcuts/bookmarks/aliases that redirect to websites.
+GoMarks let's you create shortcuts that provides quick access to your favorite websites.

 It is a similar concept to go links, smart bookmarks or bangs.